Eleven22 Worship: History

-Mission of Eleven22
+Mission

 The mission of Eleven22 is to build a community that is focused on glorifying God through Jesus, creating disciple-making disciples that together can transform society and spread the gospel to the ends of the Earth.
 Eleven22 has created a three-step plan to achieve their mission in just a few short years.
 The church strives to plant 1,000 churches, establish 100 long-term missionaries, and build 10 new campuses in the time frame of ten years.
 Along with the creation of new churches, Eleven22's mission included the launching of the Hope's Closet thrift store, which is located right next to the Beach Blvd. campus.
 This store advances Eleven22's vision by creating a retail atmosphere that provides charity to community projects and assists both local and global ministry programs.

-Eleven22 core values
+Core values

-The Church of Eleven22 is founded on four core values, which include biblical integrity, spirit-led courage, Christ-like Character, and sacrificial love.
+The Church of Eleven22 is founded on four core values, which include biblical integrity, spirit-led courage, Christ-like character, and sacrificial love.
 Each of these four values build the foundation of each song from Eleven22 Worship and are carried throughout every service and event led by the church.

-The Church of Eleven22 locations
+Locations

 The Church of Eleven22 has greatly expanded since its opening in 2012.
 Over the past couple of years, Joby and Gretchen Martin have succeeded in launching numerous churches all over Northeast Florida and Southern Georgia.
 Specifically, they have commenced campuses in Arlington, Baymeadows, Fleming Island, Jesup, Mandarin, North Jacksonville, Orange Park, San Pablo, St. Johns, Columbia Correctional, and Union Correctional.